-If at any time you become concerned that the student is in immediate danger of harming himself or herself or someone else, you should call the Office of Public Safety at 610.330.4444.
+If at any time you become concerned that the student is in immediate danger of harming themselves or someone else, you should call the Office of Public Safety at 610.330.4444.

-For less urgent concerns you may complete the Student of Concern form to alert the Behavioral Health and Safety Team that a student may be in need of assistance.
+For less urgent concerns you may complete the One Pard Universal Form to alert the Student Support and Intervention Team that a student may be in need of assistance.

 Counseling Center staff members are required by law and by professional codes of ethics to protect the confidentiality of all contacts with students.
 The only exceptions occur in cases of imminent danger to self or others or direct reports of child abuse.
 Without a student’s permission we can discuss neither the content of counseling sessions nor the fact that they are a client of the Counseling Center.
 These requirements are in effect even when a faculty/staff member has made the original referral to the Center.
 However, if the student gives his or her permission, we are happy to speak with members of the faculty or staff.